Pengchengzhi/Yolov3_Own-dataset/README.md

 The forth one is class name.

-The fifth path is the place to save `annots.pkl` file.
+The fifth one is the path to save `annots.pkl` file.

 4' Run `compute_map.py`.